ich-mag/scs-sdk-plugin/README.md

 ### Other

 For other languages you need to create/find a library that can open and read MemoryMapped files.
 The data storage format is binary and can be found in "scs-telemetry/inc/scs-telemetry-common.hpp".
 The shared memory map name is "Local\SCSTelemetry".
 I will add some more documentary in this header later.

+## Upcoming Changes

+There will be some upcoming changes.
+One changes will probably linux support, which will using tcp on windows and linux.
+So shared memory would be dropped.
+Additional, also to still achieve a better performance, changes to when data will be send will be done.
+Currently data is partly updated and fully parsed on c# side.
+That will change.
+The c# side will not parse the full object each time when the changes going live.